biffmalibu/Extreme-Tic-Tac-Toe/pa3-starter/pa3-starter/README.md

     python3 tictactoe.py -h

+### Java
+After you've compiled, you can play a game of tic-tac-toe by doing the following from the `java` subdirectory:

+    java -cp bin TicTacToe

+You can play a game of Extreme tic-tac-toe by doing the following from the `java` subdirectory:

+    java -cp bin ExtremeTicTacToe

+Use the `-h` flag to see the usage.

+    java -cp bin TicTacToe -h
+    java -cp bin ExtremeTicTacToe -h

+Follow the instructions.

 # Logging
 The Mimimax implementaion has a logging feature that allows you to see what's happening down to a pre-specified depth.
-To use this, just specify the depth you'd like to see logging turned on for when you run the program:
+To use this, just specify the depth you'd like to see logging turned on for when you run the program by -l (depth):

-    java -cp bin TicTacToe 5
+    java -cp bin TicTacToe -l 5

 or

     python3 tictactoe.py 5

 This will log down to ply 5 of the Minimax search tree.

+# Alpha Beta Pruning

+The Minimax implementation has an alpha beta pruing feature that can be enabled or disabled. to use alphabeta pruning, simply add -a to the command line arguments:

+    java -cp bin TicTacToe -a

+# Depth Limited Minimax
+The Minimax implementation can search down to a specified depth. this can be enabled or disabled.
+To enable depth limited minimax add -d (depth)

+    java -cp bin TicTacToe -d 5

+This will limit minimax search to a depth of 5.